IntegralProgrammer/Social-SDN/README.md

 directories on both machines.
 Then start both pipelines by following the instructions given in the subsection **Connecting two VoIP devices together (encrypted, automated)**.

+### Time Synchronization

+For network data transport that must satisfy real-time constraints, the value (plus or minus three seconds) of the UNIX time on the remote host must be known on the local host.
+To obtain the delta in UTC clock readings between the local host and the remote host, run the following:

+On the remote host, run `test_create_initiator.py` connecting to the local host.
+Choose the value *192.168.1.1* for *IP address for this side* and *192.168.1.2* for *IP address for the remote side*.
+The *app name* should be *TIMESYNC*.

+On the local host, run `test_create_connector.py` and accept the request link from the remote host.

+After starting the network pipelines on both sides, the local host will record the time delta between its UNIX time and the remote host's UNIX time under `~/.socialsdn/timediffs/<peer ID of remote host>.json`.